code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/readRecords.md

 [example]

-**Read all records from a table** Continuing the example above, after creating a record in the table, we can read all records back from the table and display the column values to the screen.
+**Read all records from a table** After creating a record in the table, we can read all records back from the table and display the column values to the screen.
+To retrieve all records, an empty object is passed as the `searchTerms` parameter.
 Click 'View Data' in App Lab to see the stored data.

 <pre>
 //Create a single record in the table